-N2: Recommendations from the settlement audits (Action N1) will be progressed by ZetTrans and other bodies through design / implementation stages annually on a rolling basis as audits are completed.
+N2: ZetTrans and other bodies will progress recommendations from the settlement audits (Action N1) through design / implementation stages annually on a rolling basis as audits are completed.
 Timescale: medium term, as audits are completed (action N1).

-N3: ZetTrans review the existing list of proposed schemes by Community Councils strategy to inform the settlement audits and to identify schemes which could be implemented in the short term, in parallel to the audits.
+N3: ZetTrans will review the existing list of proposed schemes by Community Councils to inform the settlement audits and to identify schemes which could be implemented in the short term, in parallel to the audits.
 Timescale: short term.

-N4: ZetTrans will explore the feasibility and appetite for speed limit lowering in built-up areas (town, villages and settlements) to 20mph as default, increased along main roads.
-This will include interventions to the road layout where the new speed limit is unlikely to be self-enforcing.
-A pilot and monitoring programme are going ahead in 2020 as part of the Spaces for People COVID-19 related short term interventions programme.
+N4: SIC will explore the feasibility and appetite for speed limit lowering in built-up areas (town, villages and settlements) to 20mph, increased along main roads.
+Discussions will take place between relevant SIC services and stakeholders, informed by ongoing trials in Scotland.
 Timescale: short term.

-N5: ZetTrans identify and implement a pilot School Streets (temporary street closure during the school run), with the aim of making it permanent if successful and rolling it out to other suitable schools.
-A pilot and monitoring programme are being explored in 2020-21 as part of the Spaces for People COVID-19 short term interventions programme.
+N5: ZetTrans will seek opportunities for a pilot School Streets project (temporary street closure during the school run), with the aim of making it permanent if successful and rolling it out to other suitable schools.
 Timescale: short term.

-N6: ZetTrans will establish a minimum level of facilities at bus stops and ferry piers and set up an programme of upgrades where needed (hard surface, shelter, lighting, (sheltered) cycle parking, information, etc.).
+N6: ZetTrans will establish a minimum level of facilities at bus stops and ferry piers and set up a programme of upgrades where needed (hard surface, shelter, lighting, (sheltered) cycle parking, information, etc.).
 This action will consider the recommendations from the "Low carbon and active travel hub Network Feasibility Study" to establish levels of provision at the main road-ends and other key locations.
 Timescale: In the short term and then ongoing.

-N7: ZetTrans will audit all walking routes to bus stops and ferry piers within 15-20min walk (if not already covered by the settlement audit in action N1) and produce an upgrade programme where needed. (new or wider paths, lighting, crossing, etc.).
+N7: ZetTrans will audit all walking routes to bus stops and ferry piers within 15-20min walk (if not already covered by the settlement audit in action N1) and produce an upgrade programme where needed (new or wider paths, lighting, crossing, etc.).
 Timescale: medium term.